libretro/docs/docs/development/retroarch/compilation/wii.md

 ### Fetching Cores

 The easiest way to fetch all the cores is to use libretro-super.
-Download libretro-super from github and run
+Download libretro-super from [GitHub](https://github.com/libretro/libretro-super) and run

     ./libretro-fetch.sh